Call Now and Get Up To $350 Off

-Big-headed Ants: Harmful, or Just a Nuisance?
+Big-headed Ants: Harmful, or Just a Nuisance$1

-January 27, 2023
+Published on January 27, 2023

-You’ve likely come upon an ant with a noticeably large head before and thought, “Why is that ant’s head so huge?”
-It wasn’t just an anomaly in the ant world—chances are, you spotted a big-headed ant belonging to one of several species within the genus Pheidole.
+You’ve likely come upon an ant with a noticeably large head before and thought, “Why is that ant’s head so huge$2” It wasn’t just an anomaly in the ant world—chances are, you spotted a big-headed ant belonging to one of several species within the genus Pheidole.
 Read on to find out if they’re a health concern or just a nuisance in your home.

 Big-headed ants are common across the US, creating colonies and searching for food to feed their queen and offspring.
 There are two types of worker ants: major workers and minor workers.
 Only the major workers leave the colony, foraging far and wide for food.
 Minor workers stay closer to home, caring for the queen and the colony.